 The Truth About the Flu Shot + Type 2 Diabetes

 Editor’s Note: While flu rates were down in 2020 because of quarantining and social distancing, the 2021 flu season is expected to be closer to “normal.”
 The actions that protect us from COVID-19 can also protect us from the flu, which can be more intense and tricky to navigate alongside diabetes.
 Visit coronavirusdiabetes.org to learn more about what you can do as a person with diabetes to keep yourself and others safe from COVID-19 (and the flu!) until we’re all safe.
 This article is based on current recommendations and research from the Centers for Disease Control and Prevention (CDC).

 No doubt, your healthcare professional has urged you to get a flu shot.
-In the United States, flu vaccines are recommended for everyone over 6 months old — but if you have diabetes, getting vaccinated is especially important.
+In the United States, flu vaccines are recommended for everyone over six months old—but if you have diabetes, getting vaccinated is especially important.

-Flu shots are a safe, inexpensive, and effective way to lower your risk of getting sick.
-One study found that flu vaccination is associated with a 79% lower rate of hospitalizations for flu-related complications among people with diabetes.
+Flu shots are a safe, inexpensive and effective way to lower your risk of getting sick.
+One study found that flu vaccination is associated with a 79 percent lower rate of hospitalizations for flu-related complications among people with diabetes.
 Still, many people have hesitations about getting vaccinated.
 Here are some of those questions, answered.

-I’ve heard that it’s important for me to get a flu shot as a diabetic.
+I’ve heard that it’s important for me to get a flu shot as a person with diabetes.
 Why?

 Do I really have to get a flu shot every year?

 Yes!
 There are many strains of the influenza virus that are constantly changing, so in order to be effective, the vaccines used change every year.

 I got a flu shot but I still got sick.
 Flu shots don’t work!